lordpansar/lordpansar.github.io/_posts/2019-09-17-adding-guid-code-first.markdown

 ---

 The other day I was trying to add a new column to an existing table using Entity Framework Core.
-The column should hold a unique GUID for each row as a default value.
+The column was supposed to hold a unique GUID for each row.
 Easier said than done.

 After making my changes to my entity class, I ran the add-migration command in the package manager console.